- Off road parking

 - Washing machine

 All ground floor.
-Two bedrooms: 2 x twin each with basin.
+Two bedrooms with basin: 1 x twin, 1 x single.
 Shower room with shower, basin and WC.
 Fitted kitchen.
 Sitting room with dining area, open fire and electric heater.

 About the location